Hi! I'm Ali

 I'm the owner & founder of Wayfinder Outdoors.

-First, let me tell you what Wayfinder Outdoors is all about.
+But first, let me tell you what Wayfinder Outdoors is all about.

 It brings us connection with nature, self and community.